wp-plugins/my-calendar/readme.txt

 == Upgrade Notice ==

 * 2.4.0 is a major new release; lots of bug fixes and feature enhancements.
-2.4.4: event manager default sort direction fixed, print view date selection, option to hide 'more' link in event view.
+2.4.11: Various bug fixes.
+Event & Location access strings moved out of database so they will be translatable.